-6. MAKING ELECTRICAL CONNECTIONS
+3. ELECTRICAL CONNECTIONS POWER LINES 120V

-Remember to disconnect the power.
+REMEMBER to disconnect power.
 Follow the steps below to connect the fan to your household wiring.
 Use the wire connecting nuts supplied with your fan.
 Secure the connectors with electrical tape.
-Make sure there are no loose strands or connections.
+Mare sure there are no loose strands or connections.

-Step 1 Connect the fan supply (black) wire and light supply (blue) wire to the black household supply wire as shown in Figure 11.
+Connect the fan supply (black) wire and light supply (blue) wire to the black household supply wire as shown in Figure 11.

-Step 2.
 Connect the neutral fan (white) wire to the white neutral household wire.

-Step 3 Connect the fan ground wire (green) to the household ground wire.
+Connect the fan ground wire (green) to the household ground wire.

-Step 4 After connecting the wires, spread them apart so that the green and white wires are on one side of the outlet box and the black and the blue wires are on the other side.
+After connecting the wires, spread them apart so that the green and white wires are on one side of the outlet box and the black and the blue wires are on the other side.

-Step 5 Turn the connecting nuts upward and push the wiring into the outlet box.
+Turn the connecting nuts upward and push the wiring into the outlet box.

-Figures 12 and 13 illustrate the wiring connections for optional wall control (The wire color out of wall control may vary, see wall control's installation manual for correct wire connections.)
+Figure 12 & 13 illustrate the wiring connections for optional wall control (The wire color out of wall control may vary, see wall control's installation instructions for correct wire connections.

+WARNING

-WARNING: TO REDUCE THE RISK OF FIRE, ELECTRIC SHOCK, OR OTHER PERSONAL INJURY.
-MOUNT FAN ONLY ON AN OUTLET BOX OR SUPPORTING SYSTEM MARKED ACCEPTABLE FOR FAN SUPPORT.
+TO REDUCE THE RISK OF FIRE, ELECTRIC SHOCK, OR OTHER PERSONAL INJURY, MOUNT FAN ONLY ON AN OUTLET BOX OR SUPPORTING SYSTEM MARKED ACCEPTABLE FROM FAN SUPPORT.